Kura (deity): Name and origin

 The oldest attestations of Kura come from administrative texts predating the destruction of Ebla by thirty five to forty years.

 The name of the god is consistently spelled as dKU.RA, and it is agreed today that the syllabic reading is correct.
 Its etymology is not known.
-It is assumed it belonged to a linguistic substrate, similar to these of other Eblaite gods, including Adamma, Aštabi, Hadabal and Ishara.
-The existence of a non-Semitic and non-Hurrian substrate language in ancient Syria has been first proposed by Igor M. Diakonoff, who in 1971 concluded that Ishara and Kubaba were pre-Hurrian Syrian deities.
+It is assumed it belonged to a linguistic substrate, similar to these of other Eblaite gods, including Adamma, Aštabi, Hadabal and Išḫara.
+The existence of a non-Semitic and non-Hurrian substrate language in ancient Syria has been first proposed by Igor M. Diakonoff, who in 1971 concluded that Išḫara and Kubaba were pre-Hurrian Syrian deities.
 This theory subsequently found support from other researchers, such as Volkert Haas, Alfonso Archi and Joan Goodnick Westenholz.
 Edward Lipiński instead proposes that the name is derived from a Sumerian term, kurax, which he interprets as "millstone."
 However, as pointed out by Walther Sallaberger, the word in mention is only a speculative reconstruction, and its proposed meaning is "granary" rather than "millstone."

 The theory that Kura was not an independent deity, but merely an epithet of the weather god Hadda, is regarded as implausible.
 Daniel Schwemer notes that the Eblaite texts do not point at any sort of close theological connection between these two gods.